Spencer Turnbull: Toronto Blue Jays (2025)

 On May 5, 2025, Turnbull signed a major league contract with the Toronto Blue Jays and was optioned to the Florida Complex League Blue Jays.
 In three appearances (one start) for Toronto, he registered a 1-1 record and 7.11 ERA with four strikeouts across 6 1/3 innings pitched.
 Turnbull was designated for assignment by the Blue Jays on June 25.
 He was released by Toronto on June 27.

 Chicago Cubs (2025)

 On July 12, 2025, Turnbull signed a minor league contract with the Chicago Cubs.
 In six starts for the Triple-A Iowa Cubs, he struggled to an 0-3 record and 9.49 ERA with 24 strikeouts across 24 1/3 innings; he also made one start for the rookie-level Arizona Complex League Cubs.
 Turnbull triggered the opt-out clause in his contract was released by the Cubs organization on August 28.

-Kansas City Royals (2025–present)
+Kansas City Royals (2025)

 On August 30, 2025, Turnbull signed a minor league contract with the Kansas City Royals.
-He elected free agency on November 6.
+He made four appearances (three starts) for the Triple-A Omaha Storm Chasers, but struggled to an 0-2 record and 6.38 ERA with 17 strikeouts across 18 1/3 innings pitched.
+Turnbull elected free agency following the season on November 6.

+Caliente de Durango

+On June 4, 2026, Turnbull signed with the Caliente de Durango of the Mexican League.